aep-dev/aeps/blog/terraform-post.md

 Two different sets of problems emerge and the AEPs are well-suited for solving both of them.

 The first set of problems revolves around the grouping and calling of APIs.
-There's a variety of tools in the market that will call an API given a set of parameters and an OpenAPI description (or even just a URL).Terraform doesn't expose individual APIs, but instead exposes a resource schema.
+There's a variety of tools in the market that will call an API method given a set of parameters and an OpenAPI description (or even just a URL).
+Terraform doesn't expose individual API methods, but instead exposes a resource schema.
 This raises a variety of questions when developing a Terraform provider:

 * What are my resources?
-* How do I know which APIs to call for a given resource?
+* How do I know which API methods to call for a given resource?
-* Is there 1 API that can be called for each CRUD action, or will I need to chain together API calls to achieve my result?
+* Is there a single API method that can be called for each CRUD operation, or will I need to chain together API calls to achieve my result?
-* How do I derive my resource schema from 4 distinct CRUD APIs?
-Is it simply the combination of all the body parameters from the 4 APIs?
+* How do I derive my resource schema from four distinct CRUD APIs?
+Is it simply the union of all the body parameters from the four CRUD API methods?

 AEP APIs are resource-oriented by default, so just following the AEPs can address all of the problems above.
-The Terraform provider can make assumptions about which APIs should be called and how they relate to each other.
+The Terraform provider can "know"  which API methods should be called and how they relate to each other.

 # What about API responses?